 9. Thinking before acting

 What’s more embarrassing than making a fool of yourself?
-Realizing that such shame wouldn’t have happened if you took time to consider the consequences of your actions.
+Realizing that such shame wouldn’t have happened had you took time to analyze the situation and made the appropriate response.
 Introverts think before they speak, act, or decide.
 They ponder deeply the consequences of their actions, and they are usually the go-to person when someone is in need of advice.
+This leads to them being naturally observant.

 10. Knowing themselves